AdollaApp/Adolla/readme.md

-# Manga web app
+# Adolla

-Easy to use Manga web app
+Easy to use web app to read Manga.

 ## Screenshots